Home > Blog > Python >

 True

-It will return false if either side of the operator pointing towards the same thing, otherwise it returns true.
+It will return false if either side of the operator points towards the same thing, otherwise, it returns true.

 Let's look at the program to know how Is not operator will work;